Exhibition Guide (September start)

 Would you like to become a volunteer Exhibition Guide at Exeter’s award-winning museum

-Following the runaway success of the Grayson Perry: Aspects of Myself Exhibition we are looking to expand our current team to support the upcoming exhibitions.
+Following the runaway success of the Grayson Perry: Aspects of Myself Exhibition we are expanding our current team to support the upcoming exhibitions.

 Becoming a Volunteer Exhibition Guide at the Royal Albert Memorial Museum & Art Gallery (RAMM) is an exciting and rewarding opportunity.
 You’ll gain valuable skills for your CV, meet new people, and boost your wellbeing — all while bringing world‑class exhibitions to life.
 As an Exhibition Guide, you’ll help visitors feel welcome, spark conversations about art and culture, support exhibition activities, and play a key role in creating an unforgettable experience for everyone who walks through our doors.